GenericMappingTools/gmt/doc/rst/source/supplements/potential/gravfft.rst

-To compute the admittance between the topo.grd bathymetry and faa.grd free-air anomaly grid using the elastic plate model of a crust of 6 km mean thickness with 10 km efective elastic thickness in a region of 3 km mean water depth:
+To compute the admittance between the topo.grd bathymetry and faa.grd free-air anomaly grid using the elastic plate model of a crust of 6 km mean thickness with 10 km effective elastic thickness in a region of 3 km mean water depth:

    ::